 This eagerness is important because it will be tested.

 We have to admit that picking an animal to represent Christians that is known for being dirty, lacking intelligence, and having a tendency to bite should give anyone pause when being called to shepherd the flock.

 It has always been this way.

 Even in the early, glory days of the church, there was gossip, financial corruption, jealousy, and materialism.
 There were divisive factions, sexual indiscretions among believers, and pastoral character assassinations.
 These are all to be expected… in the church… even today… because of remaining sin.

-But these are the sheep Jesus loves—the sheep for whom he willingly gave his life.
+But these are the sheep Jesus loves—the sheep for whom he was willingly crucified.

-It is his sacrificial love of sinners that inspires and motivates elders as shepherds to love God’s sheep as sinners.
-To patiently love through teaching, through personal counsel, with patience and sometimes through discipline.
+It is this love of sinners that inspires and motivates elders as shepherds to love God’s sheep as sinners.
+To patiently love through teaching, through personal counsel and to love with patience and sometimes through discipline.

 American Figure skater Scott Hamilton won the National and World Championships in 1981 before winning a gold medal at the 1984 Olympics.
-In a New York Times interview, Hamilton revealed that over the course of his career, he estimates that he has fallen at least 41,600 times.
+In a New York Times interview this past February, Hamilton revealed that over the course of his career, he estimates that he has fallen at least 41,600 times.